 - Over $50: Flag for manual review

-Option 3: Integration with Order History Use Apps Script to match transaction amounts with Amazon order emails:
+Option 3: Order History Matching (Advanced) Use Apps Script to match transaction amounts with Amazon order confirmation emails:

 function matchAmazonOrders() {